Woke: Reception and legacy

+Woke 2.0

+During the second presidency of Donald Trump, Woke 2.0 and the closely related Dark Woke developed as terms to refer to a new phase and style of progressive politics as well as an attempt to reappropriate the word that had become largely used as an insult.

+Commentators have characterized Woke 2.0 in part as an ironic declaration that woke politics has returned or is coming soon, noting that figures Ben Collins, Hasan Piker, and author Kylie Cheung have all joked about the return of woke.
+Others have used the term to seriously discuss the progressive response to the second Trump administration.
+Thomas Chatterton Williams, who was previously a prominent critic of woke, has stated some anti-woke backlash such as the lawsuit against Harvard has gone too far, and suggested Zohran Mamdani could be a model of progressiveness that focuses on economic issues rather than identity issues during Woke 2.0.

 Woke-washing and woke capitalism

 By the mid-2010s, language associated with wokeness had entered the mainstream media and was being used for marketing.
 Examples have included Nike's social-justice campaign featuring Colin Kaepernick, a Pepsi advertisement featuring Kendall Jenner, and Gillette's commentary on toxic masculinity.
 In 2018, African-American journalist Sam Sanders argued that the authentic meaning of woke was being lost to overuse by white liberals and co-option by businesses trying to appear progressive (woke-washing), which would ultimately create a backlash.

 The term woke capitalism was coined by writer Ross Douthat for brands that used politically progressive messaging as a substitute for genuine reform.
 According to The Economist, examples of "woke capitalism" include advertising campaigns designed to appeal to millennials, who often hold more socially liberal views than earlier generations.
 Abas Mirzaei, a senior lecturer in branding at Macquarie University, says brands "without a clear moral purpose" who use social-justice messages in advertising have been increasingly perceived as inauthentic, damaging the concept of wokeness and spawning the meme "get woke, go broke".

 Cultural scientists Akane Kanai and Rosalind Gill describe "woke capitalism" as the "dramatically intensifying" trend to include historically marginalized groups (currently primarily in terms of race, gender, and religion) as mascots in advertisement with a message of empowerment to signal progressive values.
 On the one hand, Kanai and Gill argue that this creates an individualized and depoliticized idea of social justice, reducing it to an increase in self-confidence; on the other hand, the omnipresent visibility in advertising can also amplify a backlash against the equality of precisely these minorities.
 These would become mascots not only of the companies using them, but of the unchallenged neoliberal economic system with its socially unjust order itself.
 For the economically weak, the equality of these minorities would thus become indispensable to the maintenance of this economic system; the minorities would be seen responsible for the losses of this system.